Castle of Soutomaior

 Soutomaior Castle (Castelo de Soutomaior) is a medieval castle located in the municipality of the same name in Galicia, Spain.
 It is situated about 119 metres above sea level on the top of Mount Viso.

-Built in the 12th century by Pedro Álvarez de Soutomaior it is one of the most important castles in Southern Galicia.
+It was built in the 12th century, although its exact date of construction is unknown.
+The castle was remodelled in the 15th century and reached its greatest splendour under Pedro Álvarez de Soutomaior, better known as Pedro Madruga, becoming one of the majors centres of power in the Kingdom of Galicia.